PowerShell/DscResources/CONTRIBUTING.md

 ### Making Review Comments
 You can make a comment in Reviewable either in the top discussion section (for general/overall comments) or you can click on a line of code to make a comment at that line.
 Each comment you make will be saved as a draft so that you can continue making comments until you are ready to publish all of them at once.
-Publishing is dicussed in the [Publish Review Changes](#publish-review-changes) section below.
+Publishing is discussed in the [Publish Review Changes](#publish-review-changes) section below.
 If you want to delete a comment draft at a line of code, click the tiny trash icon at the bottom of the comment.

 Some things to pay attention to while reviewing: